mpuening/npm-wrapper/NPM_WRAPPER_DOC.md

 One can specify the version for Node, NPM, Angukar CLI and TypeSript version.
 The `-r` flag is to use an alternative registry (but is not tested at the moment.)

-The default vales are set at the top of the script.
+The default values are set at the top of the script.

 ### Test Wrapper Scripts